Learn everything you need to know about applying to Temple as a transfer student.

 Transform your college experience—and your future—at Temple, where nearly half of new Owls transfer from other colleges and universities.

-There’s an application fee of $55, which you will submit at the same time as the Common Application unless you qualify for a waiver through a federal or state program.
-After submitting the Common Application, you’ll need to send your official high school and college transcripts to our Office of Undergraduate Admissions.
+There’s an application fee of $55, which you will submit at the same time as the Common App unless you qualify for a waiver through a federal or state program.

 What We Consider